ChuckyJI/S3_Presigned_URL/README.md

 ## Unit Text

-When you test all the funtionality, you can open the `unittext.py` directly and run the command `python unittext.py` to check all test cases are OK.
 When you've tested all the functionality and code, feel free to open `unittest.py` directly and execute the command `python unittest.py` to ensure that all test cases pass successfully.

 ![Alt text](./templates/image.png)